Type-Safe Environment Variable Validation in Laravel & PHP

 ];

-EnvValidator provides several built-in presets tailored for common project scenarios:
+EnvValidator provides several presets for common project types.

 Preset Usage Examples